Callumgander/CourseNotes/A Practical Guide to Algorithms in Javascript (FINISHED) (-).md

 - Greedy Approach: always subtract the largest coin possible from the current amount
 - Generally try to avoid greedy approaches in interviews as there are a lot of cases in which you can be completely wrong
 - Brute Force Approach: calculate every single combination possible and keep track of the minimum

+Dynamic Programming

+- Dynamic Approach: Cache values to avoid repeated calculations
+- What are some qualities of dynamic programming?
+Optimal substructure (tends to be recursive), overlapping subproblems
+- Honestly, the slides in this course just got worse and worse as the course went on, not much was properly explained here
+-